CarnegieScrub/Capstone-Code/README.md

      - formatMessage(): Formats messages for sending over cellular or BLE.
      - logError(): Utility function for logging errors to a central place, which could be serial output or external storage.

+7. CPU Module (CPU.cpp / CPU.h)
+   - Description: Manages system-level functions including power management, system health monitoring, and other CPU-specific tasks.
+   - Functions:
+     - initializeCPU(): Sets up any initial configurations specific to the CPU, such as clock speeds or power modes.
+     - checkBatteryLevel(): Returns the current battery level as a percentage.
+This function can be used to trigger low battery notifications or actions.
+     - enterLowPowerMode(): Puts the device into a low-power state to conserve battery when idle or upon certain conditions.
+     - exitLowPowerMode(): Wakes the device from low-power state in response to an event, like an RFID scan or a BLE connection request.
+     - monitorSystemHealth(): Periodically checks the system's health and functionality, ensuring everything is operating within expected parameters.

 Directory Structure:
 - /src: Contains the source files (.cpp) and header files (.h) for the project.
   - /src/main.ino: Main Arduino sketch.